nixvihari/ADS-Assignment/README.md

 ### ADS Assignment

-This repository consists of 2 sub-directories each with jupyter notebooks.
+This repository consists of 3 sub-directories with jupyter notebooks and output.

 #### Table of Contents